Starting a business or entrepreneurship, as they call it, it is in one word… scary.

 My wife and I, we go on trips.
 I will work from wherever we are for an hour a day, checking email and everything.
 My business just kind of keeps on moving.

-It’s not easy to go from a full-time job that you’re working 40 hours a week and then going somewhere else or doing something else and having to work a whole second job.
+It’s not easy to go from a full-time job where you’re working 40 hours a week and then going somewhere else or doing something else and having to work a whole second job.
 That gets pretty tiresome over time.

 Start while working

 Whether or not you do a website doesn’t really matter.
 What matters is that you start your business while working.
+After all, you’ll have random expenses like Antivirus among other things.
+Speaking of Antivirus, check out this Avast cleanup review to learn more about what’s out there.

 I highly recommend that because you’re able to use the funds from your job to not just sustain yourself, but to also help grow that business.